-Georgie Morrell is a comedian, writer, presenter and actor.
+Georgie Morrell is a comedian, writer and award-nominated actress.

 Georgie has performed two solo shows, A Poke In The Eye and The Morrell High Ground, at the Edinburgh Fringe: A Poke In The Eye transferred to Soho Theatre.
-Georgie has performed both shows at various festivals around the UK including Brighton Fringe and Leicester Comedy Festival.
-Georgie has been commissioned by The New Theatre Wolsey, Ipswich, for her third show, Eyecon, which was selected as one of 6 shows in the 2018 Litmus Fest at the Pleasance Theatre in London.
-She also played Libby in Libby’s Eyes at The Bunker Theatre in London as part of the 2018 BREAKING OUT Festival.
+Georgie has performed both shows at various festivals around the country including the Brighton Fringe and Leicester Comedy Festival.
+Georgie has been commissioned by The New Theatre Wolsey (Ipswich) for her third solo show, Eyecon, which was selected as one of 6 shows in the 2018 Litmus Fest at the Pleasance Theatre in London.
+She also played Libby in Libby’s Eyes at The Bunker Theatre (London) as part of the 2018 BREAKING OUT Festival.

-Georgie’s credits include Victoria Derbyshire (BBC Two), 5 live with Emma Barnett (BBC Radio 5 Live), BBC Ouch Storytelling Live: Relationships (BBC iPlayer), 5 News (Channel 5), and the BBC Radio 4 drama Jayne Lake for which she was nominated for a BBC Audio Award for Best Debut Performance.
+Georgie’s TV and radio credits include Victoria Derbyshire (BBC Two), 5 live Drive (BBC Radio 5 Live), 5 live with Emma Barnett (BBC Radio 5 Live), BBC Ouch Storytelling Live: Relationships (BBC iPlayer), 5 News (Channel 5) and the BBC Radio 4 drama Jayne Lake (Best Debut Performance nominee: BBC Audio Awards).

-Georgie is a regular contributor to The Huffington Post.
-She has also written for the RNIB’s Insight magazine and has featured in Time Out and Metro.
-Georgie is a regular on panel discussions as a disability advocate as well as being an ambassador for the Royal National Institute of Blind People (RNIB) and Royal Society for Blind Children (RSBC).
+Georgie has contributed to The Huffington Post as well as writing for the RNIB’s Insight magazine.
+She has also featured in Time Out magazine and the Metro and is a regular on panel discussions as a disability rights advocate.
+Georgie is an ambassador for the Royal Society for Blind Children (RSBC).

-Georgie’s writing work has been shortlisted for the BBC Comedy Writers Room and long-listed for the Funny Women Writing Award.
+Georgie’s writing work has been shortlisted for the BBC Writersroom and long-listed for the Funny Women Writing Award.

 Georgie is an experienced voiceover artist.
 Her credits include the RNIB’s Save Our Sight campaign and the audio description for the Victoria & Albert Museum’s History Of Disability Exhibition.